Remote learning has failed, and we should admit it

 Surfing the internet in a different window to find test answers is very easy because online exams lack supervision.

-Using other devices such as smartphones and tablets to find exam answers is also pretty standard.
+Using other devices such as smartphones and tablets to find exam answers is also pretty standard while learning remotely.

 Logging off under the pretext of connectivity problems or other technical issues and using a brief period of time to find the answers is a risky but widespread technique.